Letter Of No Objection NYC, LNO & LOV(Last Updated On: August 22, 2018)

 A Letter Of No Objection or LNO is a document used to verify the existing legal use of a property that does not have a certificate of occupancy defining its use.
-A Letter of No Objection is used in New York City for building built before 1938 prior to the implementation of the Certificate Of Occupancy protocol.
+An LNO is used in New York City for buildings built before 1938 prior to the implementation of the Certificate Of Occupancy protocol.
 The NYC Letter Of No Objection must be approved by the Department Of Buildings (DOB) for building use verification.

-A certificate Of Occupancy is a document issued by the Department OF Buildings identifying the legal use of a building.
+A certificate Of Occupancy is a document issued by the Department Of Buildings identifying the legal use of a building.
 If a building in New York City was built before 1938 it will not have a Certificate Of Occupancy.
 In this case the property owner can file an Alt 1 (Alteration Type 1) with the city to get a a certificate of occupancy or they can submit a letter of no objection request.
+Additional HPD may have an I-card on record showing the property legal use.

 Letter of No Objection